hikoLab/pebcessing/README.md

 ### Build on your local computer

-If you've already set up the Pebble SDK 3.0, you can build this repository with `pebble build`.
-And enter the command to install it to the emulator or your Pebble watch.
+If you've already set up the Pebble SDK 3.0, you can build the downloaded / cloned repository with `pebble build`.
+And enter either of the following below commands to install it to the emulator or your Pebble watch.
 * `pebble install --emulator aplite`
 * `pebble install --emulator basalt`
 * `pebble install --phone [your IP address]`